 1. Slow Down and Evaluate Your Options

 By the time you reach the decision to divorce, you likely just want it to be over and done with.
-That’s a perfectly normal feeling, but it’s also a mistake.
+That’s a perfectly normal feeling, but it also often leads to mistakes.

 It’s vital to slow down and take the time to evaluate your situation.
-This prevents you from rushing into an unfavorable divorce agreement.
+This prevents you from rushing into an unfavorable divorce settlement.

 Related Reading: Grounds for Divorce in Oregon